-- 66. Grounds for Award.
+66. Grounds for Award.
 The student must compose to a high creative level as demonstrated both by the student presenting a portfolio of compositions as well as attendance at an oral examination.
-The portfolio of compositions must comprise original work which: - a. is suitable for professional performance and worthy of publication; - b. shows competence in the ancillary technical skills appropriate to the chosen style; - c. contains material which presents a body of work such as could reasonably be achieved on the basis of three years postgraduate study; - d. is presentationally satisfactory and intelligible to any musician who might have to use it. - 67.
-The portfolio of compositions should include at least one major and extended work, except where a shorter submission may be accepted in the case of electronic compositions.
+The portfolio of compositions must comprise original work which:

+- a. is suitable for professional performance and worthy of publication; - b. shows competence in the ancillary technical skills appropriate to the chosen style; - c. contains material which presents a body of work such as could reasonably be achieved on the basis of three years postgraduate study; - d. is presentationally satisfactory and intelligible to any musician who might have to use it.

+67. The portfolio of compositions should include at least one major and extended work, except where a shorter submission may be accepted in the case of electronic compositions.
 If a substantial part of the portfolio was completed before registration for the degree, the student should indicate this and identify the part of the portfolio so completed.

-PhD- Submission by Portfolio in Art, Design and Landscape Architecture
+PhD- Submission by Portfolio in Art, Design and Landscape Architecture a.

-- 68. The degree specific regulations, when a student is submitting for award of PhD by means of a portfolio of artefacts, artworks and other practice-based outputs, are: - a.
 The portfolio of artefacts or artworks must comprise original work of a high creative level which is worthy of public exhibition and also an integral part of the contribution to knowledge made by the overall work of the candidate submitted in fulfilment of the requirements of the PhD.
 It must show competence in the appropriate ancillary technical skills; must contain material which presents a body of work such as could reasonably be achieved on the basis of three years postgraduate study; must be satisfactory and intelligible in its presentation.
 There should also be a permanent record of the work; and b.
 The portfolio of artefacts and artworks will be accompanied by a thesis of not more than 50,000 words (including bibliography and footnotes but excluding appendices).